Dar-Omar/EnzymeSifter/docs/tutorial.md

 - **`-pfam PF00089`** runs `hmmsearch` against Pfam HMM.
 The motif alone catches false positives that happen to contain the hexapeptide; requiring a Pfam Trypsin hit confirms the domain architecture.
 - **`-identity 50`** clusters the remaining sequences at 50% identity with MMseqs2 and keeps one representative per cluster.

 Stage 1 acted as a funnel and reduced the number of sequences from > 2.3 million to 122 trypsins using the above identified filters.
+The input can be a single FASTA file (`.fasta`, `.fa`, `.faa`) or a directory containing one or more such files.

 ### Between the stages — structure prediction